EnigmaCurry/d.rymcg.tech/step-ca/README.md

 # Step-CA

-[step-ca](https://smallstep.com/docs/step-ca/) is a secure, online, self-hosted Certificate Authority (CA).
-Its purpose is to issue (sign) X.509 (TLS) and/or SSH certificates.
+[Step-CA](https://smallstep.com/docs/step-ca/) is a secure, online, self-hosted Certificate Authority (CA).
+Its purpose is to issue (sign) X.509 (TLS) and/or SSH certificates, and to securely store the private key of the root CA.

 ## Config